What is the Relationship Between Balance Sheet and Income Statement?

 The explanation for the movement in equity lies in the relationship between balance sheet and income statement.
 If we now look at the income statement for the period we see the following.

-The income statement reflects the fact that the business sold goods costing £500 for £800 and made a profit of £300.
-The profit belongs to the owners and increases the owners equity by £300.
+The income statement reflects the fact that the business sold goods costing 500 for 800 and made a profit of 300.
+The profit belongs to the owners and increases the owners equity by 300.
 This increase is the same as the movement in equity between the opening and closing balance sheets, as shown in the diagram below.

 So the relationship between balance sheet and income statement is that the profit for the period which comes from the income statement, represents the movement on equity which is the difference between the opening and closing equity in the balance sheets of the business.